sasjs/sasjs.io/docs/backend/buildsas9.md

 ## Services

-Building services on SAS 9 is very straightforward, as there is no app token to consider!
+Building services on SAS 9 is very straightforward.
 The below approach will work from 9.3 and upwards.

 ```
 * compile macros ;